 Filesystem Drivers and :Shell In-Place Encryption

-There are two different packages available - one that includes a filesystem driver, and one that does not.
+There are two different packages available - the Primary Package that includes a filesystem driver, and the Alternate Package that does not.
 The filesystem driver is required for :Shell In-Place Encryption, which provides application-independent protection even when accessing and modifying content in a data file's native application container.
 Without the filesystem driver, you have to manually Release Protections (decrypt w/ proper Access Control) before accessing plaintext, which provides a window of opportunity for attackers.

 Manually Acquiring Install/ Update Packages

 Updates are automatically delivered in response to end-user Update acknowledgment during SSProtect Login.
 If you need to manually acquire an update package, utilize the naming scheme described below.
 This allows you to form a URL for download since older packages are not indexed for public browsing.

 Note that the Standard Update (as opposed to FAST UPDATE) package is the same as the installation package, resulting from the use of the Advanced Installer framework that manages Windows Installer requirements.